pngbarn

 Tanzania - oldest climber - top 20 interesting facts about mount kilimanjaro

 Don’t let your age hold you back from conquering your goals.
-If Anne Lorimor (an Arizona grandmother) listened to the naysayers, she wouldn’t currently hold the world record for the oldest person to summit Mount Kilimanjaro.
+If Anne Lorimor (an Arizona grandmother) listened to the naysayers, she wouldn’t currently have the world record for the oldest person to summit Mount Kilimanjaro.

+On 18 July 2019, Anne summited (unassisted) with a team via the Rongai route.
 As for the men?
 The current record holder is Fred Distelhorst from Colorado.
 He reached Uhuru Peak on 20 July 2017 at the age of 88.

 12. The youngest person to summit mount Kilimanjaro was 6 years old